 Reinforced concrete is when steel is embedded into the concrete before the concrete sets.
 The steel allows the two materials to act together in resisting forces.
 Reinforcement can come in a rod, bar or mesh form.

 Resurfacing is the addition of a new material layer onto an existing concrete surface.
-This concrete finishing technique can either be used for concrete repair or to add a decorative concrete finish.
+This concrete finishing technique can be used for concrete repair.

 A rich mixture of concrete is a concrete mixture containing a large amount of cement.